orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 ### 2. typeahead suggestions as a sibling to the element

 In order to achieve this, I had to define this component with the @Component() decorator.
-However, since this component is added to an input element, If I use regular template that will be rendered with Angular&#8217;s engine, than it will be rendered inside the input element.
+However, since this component is added to an input element, If I use regular template that will be rendered with Angular's engine, than it will be rendered inside the input element.
 This will show up in the devtools like this:

 <pre class="lang:default decode:true">&lt;input typeahead&gt;
    &lt;typehead-template-contents&gt;